ucsf-wynton/wynton-website-hpc/docs/howto/gui-x11fwd.md

 ### Requirements

 Due to limitation in X2Go Client, it is _not_ possible to connect to {{ site.cluster.name }}  _when using SSH password_(\*).
-Instead, in order to connect to {{ site.cluster.nickname }} using the X2Go Client, you have to have a working [SSH key pair] set up and configured the X2Go client accordingly in order to connect from outside the UCSF network using the {{ site.cluster.nickname }} 2FA system.
+Instead, in order to connect to {{ site.cluster.nickname }} using the X2Go Client, you have to have a working [SSH key pair] set up and configured the X2Go client.

+If you are connecting to {{ site.cluster.nickname }} from off campus, you will also have to have 2 Factor Authentication setup.

 ### Setup of the X2Go Client (once)